FHA Spot Loans Mortgage Guidelines And How Does It Work?

 - A few weeks later I get a call from one of my realtor partners asking me if I can help her client get approved for a condominium loan where she was promised an approval from a mortgage loan originator via FHA spot loans

-- FHA spot loans no longer exist and were eliminated years ago
+- FHA spot loans no longer existed and were eliminated years ago

 - The first mortgage loan originator was a veteran reputable loan originator who has been in business for many years but did not realize that HUD has eliminated FHA spot loans

-FHA Spot Loans No Longer Available For Condominium Buyers
+FHA Spot Loans Now Available For Condominium Buyers

-FHA Spot Loans were eliminated on February 1, 2010, and is no longer an option for borrowers for condominium purchases.
+FHA Spot Loans was eliminated on February 1, 2010.
+It was no longer an option for borrowers for condominium purchases.
+However, the great news is that HUD changed the HUD Condo Guidelines and no longer requires condo complexes to be HUD-Approved.

-- For those who are interested in purchasing a non-FHA approved condominium unit, the condominium complex needs to be FHA approved
+- For those who are interested in purchasing a non-FHA approved condominium unit, the condominium complex no longer needs to be HUD Approved

-- FHA approved condominium projects needs to be re-certified every two years in order to remain on HUD’s approved list of condominium projects
+- HUD-approved condominium projects needed to be re-certified every two years in order to remain on HUD’s approved list of condominium projects

 - A non-FHA approved condominium complex can easily be on FHA approved list